 When our customers tell us they are looking for an opal engagement ring, we always ensure they are aware of this factor before they start their search.
 There are a number of ways you can ensure the maximum security and durability of your opal, and you should consult the advice of experts before going ahead and buying an opal ring.

 Opals Down Under has made hundreds of customised opal rings, and we’ve got engagement rings down to a fine art.
 Here are our tips to help you get the best out of your opal ring:

 Tips for buying an opal engagement ring

 - Pick a rub-over (bezel) setting.
-This is pretty much a “must” for opal engagement rings, as rub-over settings provide much better protection and security for your opal.
+We strongly advice this for opal engagement rings, as rub-over settings provide much better protection and security for your opal.
 A thin bezel of gold follows and covers the edge of the stone, protecting damage from impact, and ensuring the stone stays securely in place.
-Claw settings are much less secure, provide little protection, and can wear down over time – especially in rings.
+Claw settings are less secure and provide less protection, which means your opal is more vulnerable.